merpo686/projetchat/README.md

 Left to check:

 - **code organization**: code is organized in loosely coupled packages.
 For instance, the packages `chatsystem.network` and `chatsystem.users` are completely independent of each other and only combined in the main class.
-- **error handling**: custom error types (e.g. `chatsystem.users.ContactALreadyExists`), and explicit handling of unrecoverable error (error raised higher the chain of responsibility) or recoverable error (handled locally and continue processing)
+- **error handling**: custom error types (e.g. `chatsystem.users.ContactAlreadyExists`), and explicit handling of unrecoverable error (error raised higher the chain of responsibility) or recoverable error (handled locally and continue processing)

 ## Usage